Su'ao Cold Spring Park

 Address:6-4 Lengquan Road, Su'ao Township, Yilan County 270, Taiwan

 Transportation Methods:1.
-Train: Take the train to Su'ao Station.
-After getting off, turn left at the traffic lights and walk about 20 meters, then turn right onto Lengquan Road to reach Su'ao Cold Spring.
-2. Bus: Take the bus to Zhongshan Station.
-Walk towards Taiwan Bank, then turn left onto Lengquan Road to reach Su'ao Cold Spring.
+Train: Take the train to Su'ao Railway Station, turn left at the traffic light about 20 meters ahead, and then turn right onto Lengquan Road to reach Su'ao Cold Spring.
+2. Bus: Take the bus to Zhongshan Station and walk towards Taiwan Bank, turn left on Lengquan Road to reach Su'ao Cold Spring.

-Remarks:People with heart disease, myocardial infarction, asthma, stroke, respiratory diseases, or pregnant, elderly, or frail individuals are not allowed to enter the pool.
+Remarks:Individuals with heart disease, myocardial infarction, asthma, stroke, respiratory diseases, or the elderly and frail pregnant women are not permitted to enter the pool.

-Other Nearby Attractions: Qixingling TrailSu'ao Jin'an Temple (Zhang Gong Temple)Su'ao Cold SpringsEastern Handicrafts MuseumFort Mountain Scenic AreaLion ParkHou Shan Highway MuseumBaimi Wooden Clogs VillageNanfang'ao Visitor CenterNanfang'ao Jin'an Temple (Mazu of Gem Coral)
+Other Nearby Attractions: Qixingling TrailZhang Gong Temple (Jin'an Temple)Su'ao Cold SpringEastern Tapestry Art MuseumFort Mountain Scenic AreaLion ParkHoushan Highway MuseumBaimei Wooden Clogs VillageNanfang'ao Visitor CenterNanfang'ao Jingan Temple (Matsu of Gem Coral)

 Recommended Hotel Bookings